atroughton0/DES222_Journal/index.md

 <strong> Strengths ✅ </strong>- Google Maps is a free service only requiring a Google account.
 Great accuracy for road trips with GPS tracking and easily integrates with other Google services such as Google Photos.
 Application offers wide range of functionality.

 <strong> Weaknesses ❌ </strong>- Google recently rolled out an update which ended support for Google Timelines online and now only stores information locally for security concerns.
-This change eliminated cross functionality across devices and made recorded statistics and travel journeys inacurate.
-Another weakness here in responce to the tasks design purpose is that this apps features are not dedicated towards the intended audience which this task is aiming for which creates an opportunity to design an app with this focus.
+This change eliminated cross functionality across devices and made recorded statistics and travel journeys inaccurate.
+Another weakness here in response to the tasks design purpose is that this apps features are not dedicated towards the intended audience which this task is aiming for which creates an opportunity to design an app with this focus.

 <strong> Opportunities 🧭 </strong>- Google does offer the API of their mapping services for third party use.
 A timeline like recording where a day entry for a journal is sorted by hour or in order can create a detailed journal entry and offer interactiveness to the user when expanded on.
-This project can offer grouped insights as seen in the image above to display a summary of activies recorded in the journal.
+This project can offer grouped insights as seen in the image above to display a summary of activities recorded in the journal.

-<strong> Threats ⚠️ </strong>- An inherent threat which would be consistant amoung all these solutions is recording of sensitive data regarding the users location and daily activities which must be protected when sent and stored.
+<strong> Threats ⚠️ </strong>- An inherent threat which would be consistent among all these solutions is recording of sensitive data regarding the users location and daily activities which must be protected when sent and stored.
 An option for local storage only could be provided to users.

 ***
 ### Existing Solution 2: Strava ###

 ![Image](Images/strava.png)

 <strong> Strengths ✅ </strong>- Strava is the premier app when it comes to recording and tracking any outdoor based activity whether it be biking, walking, kayaking, swimming, skiing, it records all data and offers the millions of users insights into their performance and hobby activities.
-Satellite geotracking to work even in the most remote places.
-Avaliable on all platforms and works across devices.
-Generates routes and activies for you.
+Satellite geolocation tracking to work even in the most remote places.
+Is available on all platforms and syncs across devices.
+Generates routes and activities for you.
 Works with many popular accessories and health apps.
-Customisable map interface using mapbox API.
-Free app to install and use with premium plans avaliable.
+Customisable map interface using Mapbox API.
+Free app to install and use with premium plans available.
 Can join clubs and compete in challenges.

 <strong> Weaknesses ❌ </strong>- Only in the context of this task is it a weakness but Strava acts as more of a social media platform where you share your trips with others and can compare performances and times with one another.
-In this projects use case of a private journal for self reflection, the concept of this apps functionalities will be utalised but with an app centred around single user without the social aspect which leads to the opportunities.
+In this projects use case of a private journal for self reflection, the concept of this apps functionalities will be utilised but with an app centred around single user without the social aspect which leads to the opportunities.

-<strong> Opportunities 🧭 </strong>- In comparison to the Google Maps API from the prior example, the mapbox API is much more accessible while offering a wide range of map customisation on a free plan with a 50,000 request limits which will work for this task.
-Incorprating a feature to link images to a certain time and location period to achieve the goal of being context aware and responsive.
+<strong> Opportunities 🧭 </strong>- In comparison to the Google Maps API from the prior example, the Mapbox API is much more accessible while offering a wide range of map customisation on a free plan with a 50,000 request limits which will work for this task.
+Incorporating a feature to link images to a certain time and location period to achieve the goal of being context aware and responsive.

 <strong> Threats ⚠️ </strong>- Account security.
-If the project is aimed to work across devices, data must be managed securley and appropriately.
+If the project is aimed to work across devices, data must be managed securely and appropriately.

 ***
 ### Existing Solution 3: Apple Journals ###

 ![Image](Images/appjournal.jpg)

 <strong> Strengths ✅ </strong>- Apple launched their official journal app December 2023.
-It is simplistic, clutter free and easiley understandable offering the fundamental features such as date, text, photos, point location, voice over and music.
-This closely alligns with the concept of a scrapbook from the collage earlier.
-Saved entries are protected and made to be private to create an enviroment best for self-reflection.
+It is simplistic, clutter free and easily understandable offering the fundamental features such as date, text, photos, point location, voice over and music.
+This closely aligns with the concept of a scrapbook from the collage earlier.
+Saved entries are protected and made to be private to create an environment best for self-reflection.

 <strong> Weaknesses ❌ </strong>- Main weakness is that this is limited to users in Apple's ecosystem only which is limiting the reach of the application.
 The goal of this task to create a journal application to record your movement throughout the day which would require functionality from the previous two examples to be added with the concept of a journal seen here.
 This will be explored more in the DEFINE stage of the double diamond and later in SCAMPER.

-<strong> Opportunities 🧭 </strong>- Incorprating the feature to sort and filter entries as seen in Apple Journals will add interactiveness and reduce clutter in the proposed project.
+<strong> Opportunities 🧭 </strong>- Incorporating the feature to sort and filter entries as seen in Apple Journals will add interactiveness and reduce clutter in the proposed project.
 Daily notifications to enter in the journal could be an option provided but by default would need to be disabled to adhere to the task's theme of disconnection.

-<strong> Threats ⚠️ </strong>- Unlike the other solutions, this application is highly secure making the only real risk of backing up data to prevant data loss.
+<strong> Threats ⚠️ </strong>- Unlike the other solutions, this application is highly secure making the only real risk of backing up data to prevent data loss.

 ***
 ### Existing Solution 4: Project Life ###

 ![Image](Images/projectlife.png)

-<strong> Strengths ✅ </strong>- Project Life is a completely free app from Becky Higgins made to create digital scrapbooks easiley and is used as a teaching tool in primary school education.
+<strong> Strengths ✅ </strong>- Project Life is a completely free app from Becky Higgins made to create digital scrapbooks easily and is used as a teaching tool in primary school education.
 Offers an easy to use tool to journal in the form of visual imagery.
-App is intended to easily export digital scrapbooks and journals in a physical format, creating an egaging experience for the users.
+App is intended to easily export digital scrapbooks and journals in a physical format, creating an engaging experience for the users.

 <strong> Weaknesses ❌ </strong>- Cannot save work to come back to later and does not offer much flexibility when it comes to what is able to be inserted into the scrapbook or journal.
 Offers a tool rather than an experience which in the case of this project does not satisfy the task goal.
-What is normaly basic functionality such as font selection are blocked by a pay barrier.
+What is normally basic functionality such as font selection are blocked by a pay barrier.

 <strong> Opportunities 🧭 </strong>- The option to offer various different formats for pages is an interesting concept to explore.
 This allows for some individuality between entries and can have different pages formatted in a way which best reflects the user's day.